tracycaldwell/thinkcspy/_sources/index.rst

 .. raw:: html

-Think Python - LaunchCode Edition
+Think Python - LaunchCode Edition (Online)
 =============================================

 This is an interactive version of the open-source textbook *How to Think Like A Computer Scientist: Learning with Python*.
 It is adapted from the original interactive version hosted at `interativepython.org <http://interactivepython.org/runestone/static/thinkcspy/index.html>`_, which in turn was based off of the `original work <http://www.openbookproject.net/thinkcs/python/english2e/>`_.